Darah202/fairytale-sound-effects/index.md

 # Magical Tales

 ## About the Project
 Imagine telling your child a bedtime story, when suddenly, the Big Bad Wolf howls!
 Exciting, right?
-This program responds with audio in response to the story you are telling.
-On specific cues, audio is played through the program.
-Currently, there is both a basic version that can be applied to all fairy tales and individualized sessions for the stories Cinderella and Three Little Pigs.
-Now, your stories can come to life.
+We introduce _Magical Tales_, a program that responds with audio to the story you are telling.
+Implemented in Python3, Magical Tales currently can provide audio for both a general version that can be applied to all fairy tales and individualized sessions for the stories Cinderella and Three Little Pigs.
+Now, your stories can come to life!

 Interactive Fairytales was created by, and is the intellectual property of, Rucha Dave and Emma Mascillaro.
 Developed as a final project for Software
 Design at Olin College of Engineering, the ultimate purpose of this project was to explore Speech Recognition and practice developing complex architecture with respect to a MVC (Model, View, Controller) structure.